How to position yourself for promotion

 It’s your career – it’s time to take the reins and manage it!

 Here are 7 keys to position yourself for promotion

 1. Get career clarity.
 Without clarity of where you are going, it is very likely you will end up some place you would rather not be.
 If you are not sure about the specifics, then start with what you do know for certain.
 Things like; do you want to lead a big team or just a few highly skilled people?
 What type of products or service is of most interest to you?
 What new skills or experience do you ideally want to be exposed to in the next position?

 2. Do Great Work.
 This might seem obvious, but still needs to be said.
 You will only get promoted if you do great work.
 Why on earth would anyone trust you to do a bigger role if you aren’t doing this one well… all of the time!

 3. Stay on the radar.
 It is time to be seen, heard and recognised for the good work you do.
 No more flying under the radar.
 Speak up in meetings.
 Let your opinion be heard.

 Get involved in the high profile projects where you can showcase your skills to a broader group of people.
 Let others know of your accomplishments – in an authentic non-sales-y way.

 5. Balance short term and long term thinking.
-Too often I see smart, successful women get caught up in the day to day actions and forgetting to flex their long term strategic muscle.
-It is important that you keep an eye on the organisations top priorities and longer term goals and make sure you are seen to be contributing to the achievement of those goals.
+Too often I see smart, successful women get caught up in the day to day actions and forgetting to flex their long term, strategic muscle.
+It is important you keep an eye on the organisation’s top priorities and longer term goals and make sure you are seen to be contributing to the achievement of those goals.

 Need to do some work to position yourself for your next promotion?